ormeiry/The-Way-I-See-JavaScript/data-types/string.md

 // This method works the same as the above one, but as implied in its name
 // it will return the index of the value we search inside the string, but where it is last appearing.

-const findTheLast = 'This string is a special string!!';
+const findTheLast = "This string is a special string!!";

-let lastAppearanceAt = findTheLast.lastIndexOf('string');
+let lastAppearanceAt = findTheLast.lastIndexOf("string");
 console.log(lastAppearanceAt); // output: 25
 ```